twelch/twelch.github.io/_posts/2014-06-11-geonode-with-vagrant-virtualbox.md

 sudo service apache2 reload
 {% endhighlight %}

-Now if go to http://localhost:8001/admin on the host machine (8001 is the port on the host that we forwarded port 80 to), the Django admin should load.
+Now if go to [http://localhost:8001/admin]() on the host machine (8001 is the port on the host that we forwarded port 80 to), the Django admin should load.
+If you browse to [http://localhost:8001/geoserver]() then Geoserver should load.
+Note that your GeoNode is still set to look for Geoserver on port 8080.

 {% highlight bash %}
 sudo chown www-data:www-data /vagrant/geonode/geonode/static/